benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 18.md

 Simply, the window defines the range of data that is to be received.
 Data in-flight is data that has  yet to be received.

 #### TCP fast retransmit
+Once we are certain that packets are dropped (determine by observing duplicate ACKs), we will...

 (1) Reduce cwnd and in-flight gently, (don't drop cwnd to 1 MSS)